Shemplo/Java-Streams-Etudes/readme.md

 #### Solutions

-In case you really don't know how to solve some task than you can see solution in `StreamTasksSolution` class.
+In case you really don't know how to solve some task than you can see solution in `tasks.solution.StreamTasksSolution` class.

 Try to avoid this action :)

 #### Challenges